ChristianVillalba/CS50-django/airline/README.md

 Sometimes we will need to store information in different tables related between them
 eg: flights, airports , passengers...
 This creates different types of relationships:
-One to one (one individual passanger, one flight at the time) ,
+Many to many (multiple passengers can have multiple flights) ,
 many to one (many passengers in a flight) ,
 one to many (one city, many flights) ...